Pair Software

 When participation is separated from control, software cost can be tied more directly to the work being delivered - making it easier to manage margin and align cost with revenue.

-You can scale participation without scaling cost linearly
+Participation can scale without cost scaling linearly

 This isn’t just about cost - it’s about time